Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Multi-target

-**Attack:** Expertise
+**Attack:** Focus

 **Duration:** Instant

 </div>

-As you fan your hands, gushing air pours forth from your fingertips, stripping your foes of their defenses.
-Make an Expertise attack against each creature within a 15 foot radius cone.
-If you hit, deal 1d4 + Presence electric damage and apply a stack of defenseless.
+As you fan your hands, a sheet of lightning pours forth from your fingertips, zapping your foes.
+Make a Focus attack against each creature within a 15 foot radius cone.
+If you hit, deal 1d4 + Presence electric damage and apply one stack of lethargic.

 If you have at least 4 stacks of electric exposure, make an attack against each other creature within a 15 foot radius of yourself instead.